Microshak/MicroNotes/Regulations/GDPR.md

    1. Transparent - Information about when is being done with data on their website
 1. Storage
    1. data collected must have a legitimate purpose
-   1. Delete personal data once legitamate purpose is fulfilled 1.Data Transfers
+   1. Delete personal data once legitimate purpose is fulfilled 1.Data Transfers
-       - You are responsible to make sure data is transfered responsibly to 3rd parties
+       - You are responsible to make sure data is transferred responsibly to 3rd parties
   1. Data Protection Officer
       - Organizations should have one
   1. Awareness and Training